periph/website/site/content/examples/index.md

 [cmd/](https://github.com/google/periph/tree/master/cmd/).
 These can be used as the basis of your projects.

-To try the following samples, put the code into a file named `sample.go` then execute `go run sample.go`.
+To try the following examples, put the code into a file named `example.go` then execute `go run example.go`.

 # Toggle a LED